 Thursday 2/15 Go over w/s Test Review over Chapter 13 & 20 (through page 709) Homework: Study for Types of Chemical Reactions Test

 Friday 2/16 ASSESSMENT: Types of Chemical Reactions Homework.
 READ - 12.1.
 Complete Graphing Exercise on pg 482, #96 a, b, c, &d.
-Additionally answer the following two questions: e.
+Additionally answer the following two questions by reading the values off the graph you made.
+(Extrapolation, and interpolation). e.
 What would be the pressure of the gas at 110 degrees? f.
 What would be the temperature of the gas at 850 mm Hg?

 You will have to create the graph using graph paper, using correct graphing protocol as outlined in Graphing Skills.
 You will not only be graded on answering the questions correctly but on how well you make your graph.
 In addition, you must place a data point on your line for each interpolated and each extrapolated point.
 Label these points with their x and y coordinates.
 This will be for a lab grade and is due Wednesday.

 Week 26 Monday 2/19 - President's Day No School